Two-flower Melic Grass

 Maintenance

 This is a versatile grass for gardens.
 Spreads slowly to form dense patches.
-Native habitat: moist open woods of East Texas.
-Propagation: seed.
+Native habitat: moist open woods and banks, woodland rocky crests or slopes.

 Blooms March-May.
 A cool-season, medium, clumping grass with fluffy white seed heads.